HypeCheck

 "Electrify your metabolism" Partial

-Caffeine boosts metabolism slightly; effect is modest and temporary.
+Caffeine may suppress appetite temporarily; effect is modest and short-lived.

 Based on: Caffeine, Green tea extract, L-carnitine

-"World's sole 100% protected and natural exclusive, patent-pending formula" Unsupported
+"World's sole 100% protected and natural exclusive, patent-forthcoming formula" Unsupported

-All ingredients are common; no proprietary advantage demonstrated.
+Ingredients are commodity compounds; no proprietary advantage demonstrated.

 Ingredients